zahrabayatt/zahrabayatt/README.md

 - 🔭 Currently working on full stack projects involving both frontend and backend development.
 - 🌱 Continuously expanding my skills in Web Development, Mobile Development, and more.
 - 👯 Actively seeking opportunities to collaborate on open source projects.
-- 💬 Feel free to ask me about Web Development, C#, JavaScript, and Mobile Development.
+- 💬 Feel free to ask me about Web Development, C#, JavaScript.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm a fan of music (🎵), cats (🐈), and coding (💻).